Lombard House, London

-Lombard House (formerly Sunderland House) is a Grade II–listed detached town mansion in Curzon Street, Mayfair, in central London.
-It occupies an entire island block bordered by Curzon Street to the south, Trebeck Street to the east, Pitt's Head Mews to the north, and Down Street to the west.
-The house was completed between 1901 and 1904 as a London residence for Charles Spencer-Churchill, 9th Duke of Marlborough and his American heiress wife, Consuelo Vanderbilt, whose father, railroad millionaire William Kissam Vanderbilt, funded the purchase of the building site and the construction of the house.
+Lombard House (originally Sunderland House) is a Grade II listed detached town mansion at the corner of Curzon Street and Trebeck Street in the Mayfair district of London, England.
+It occupies an entire island block bordered by Curzon Street to the north, Trebeck Street to the east, Shepherds Market to the south, and Hertford Street to the west.
+The house was built between 1901 and 1904 as a London residence for Charles Spencer-Churchill, 9th Duke of Marlborough and his American heiress wife, Consuelo Vanderbilt, whose father, railroad millionaire William Kissam Vanderbilt, funded the purchase of the building site and the construction of the house.
 In the months following the conclusion of the First World War, Sunderland House was used as the temporary London headquarters of the League of Nations.

-Used for primarily commercial purposes from the 1930s onwards, the house sustained significant damage during The Blitz, with only the external masonry surviving the War.
-The building acquired the name Lombard House during its period of use by the Lombard Bank from the mid-1950s until the late 1990s.
+Used primarily for commercial purposes from the 1930s onwards, the house sustained significant damage during The Blitz, with only the external masonry surviving the war.
+The building acquired the name 'Lombard House' during its period of use by the Lombard Bank from the mid-1950s until the late 1990s.
 The building was reconverted into a private residence during the early 2000s.